 The A Team Challenge

-The A Team Challenge was an innovative collaborative project between, The A Team Foundation, The crowdfunding platform Buzzbnk and Funding Enlightened Agriculture (FEA).
+The A Team Challenge ran between 2014 and 2016.
+It was an innovative collaborative project between, The A Team Foundation, The crowdfunding platform Buzzbnk and Funding Enlightened Agriculture (FEA).
 It was designed to help enlightened agriculture projects set up as social enterprises, raise funds and engage with their local communities.